Skip to article frontmatterSkip to article content

 })

-# End of epoch - check how we're doing on validation data
+# End of epoch - evaluate

 eval_loss = evaluate(model, eval_loader, device)